suzannejmatthews/PDC-Unplugged/content/activities/ConcertTickets.md

-* Instructors should use centralized solutions (sellers pass the responsibility of making seat assignments to some centralized resource like a database or where each seller had their own private set of seats that only they sell) to discuss interleving instructions (e.g. how will one seller know that another seller has reserved the seats?) or serializing the process.
+* Instructors should use centralized solutions (sellers pass the responsibility of making seat assignments to some centralized resource like a database or where each seller had their own private set of seats that only they sell) to discuss interleaving instructions (e.g. how will one seller know that another seller has reserved the seats?) or serializing the process.

 * Instructors should use solutions that do not scale well to discuss scaling